The Complete Guide To Advanced Clinical Facials

 Superficial skin peel

-Chemical peels have many benefits for a whole range of skin problems such as scarring, fine lines and wrinkles, and even discolouration.
+A superficial skin peel is where a chemical peel solution is applied to the skin to exfoliate the top layers.
+This then reveals the new layers underneath.
+It should leave you with smoother, brighter and fresher-looking skin.
+Chemical peels have many benefits for a whole range of skin problems.
+This includes acne, scars, fine lines and wrinkles and even discolouration.
 Having a superficial skin peel can also help reduce the appearance of pores and work to refresh dull, tired-looking skin.
-That’s why we make sure to include a superficial skin peel with our advanced facials.

 Bioactive serum